Cruising Q & A

 Another short answer that's usually true is: right here, right now.
 No place is perfect in every way.
 Either it's marred because it's too crowded, too expensive, the weather's too cold or the typhoon season is long and sultry, the anchorages are rolly, or a thousand other imperfections.
 What might be exotic and enjoyable for a week or a month may prove insufferable to you after a year.
 A cruiser by definition is ready to move on to new destinations when the notion arises.

 My ideal cruising area has the following attributes: be within the tropics for an easy-living climate and dependable trade winds for best sailing, friendly local folks that treat visitors and each other respectfully, a cheap cost of living, secure anchorages, space to get away from hordes of tourists and charter boats, and so on.
-Unfortunately, that rules out most of the world!
+Unfortunately, that list rules out most of the world!
+Even so, there are many places worth visiting.

 Of course, my choices aren't your choices.
 One definition of paradise is being able to make the most out of whatever the place you're at has to offer.
 That said, some cruising areas impressed me more than others, usually due to a combination of the physical aspect of the place and the people who live there.
 For easy and seemingly endless sailing among hundreds of seldom-visited islands, the Philippines is hard to beat, and yes you can avoid the typhoons in the northern and central groups, and the pirates that plague the extreme southwest of the group.
 The northwest coast of Madagascar is another favorite.
 Some other enchanted islands I would love to go back to include Reunion Island in the Indian Ocean, Tikopia and the Marquesas in the Pacific, St. Helena, and Flores in the Atlantic.
 The Galapagos are truly amazing islands and ideally placed on the edge of the southeast trades on your "downhill run to Papeete."